 Initial Measurement Period (IMP):

-The initial retroactive measurement or “look back” period established by the University for newly hired staff wage employees as required by the Patient Protection and Affordable Care Act.
-The University’s IMP is established as 12 months from the 1st of the month following the new staff wage employee’s hire date.
-For example, a new wage employee hired on January 15th will have an Initial Measurement Period of February 1 to January 31.
+The initial retroactive measurement or “look back” period established by the University for newly hired Staff Wage Employees as required by the Patient Protection and Affordable Care Act.
+The University’s IMP is established as 12 months from the 1st day of the month following the new Staff Wage Employee’s hire date.
+For example, a new Staff Wage Employee hired on January 15th will have an Initial Measurement Period of February 1 to January 31.

 Work assignments not to exceed an average of 29 hours per week or 1500 hours in an annual Standard Measurement Period.

 Staff Wage Employee:

 A staff employee who is hired to perform a short-term work assignment and is ineligible for leave or other benefits, except for pre- and post-tax savings plans, and the Wage Health Plan when requisite criteria are met.
 These employees are not covered by the Virginia Personnel Act and may be compensated in one of two ways:

 - Hourly: The terms and conditions of employment stipulate an hourly rate of pay rather than a fixed salary and paid on an hourly basis for actual hours worked.
 Positions paid on an hourly basis are, in most cases, non-exempt.

 - Period Activity Pay (PAP): The pay structure used to pay employees a lump-sum over a period of time for fixed-term activities.
 It is administered outside of the formal Compensation Package.
 The lump sum payment will be equally distributed over the pay cycles included in the payment timeframe.